 (They won’t go to the beach without us.)

-If a teacher asked, “Alguien robó mi libro, ¿quién fue?”
+For example, if a teacher asked, “Alguien robó mi libro, ¿quién fue?”
 (Someone has stolen my book, who was it?), the perpetrator should say “Yo” (I) and not mí (me).
-It sounds a little old-fashioned when you translate into English, but imagine someone in a court during Shakespeare’s time saying “It was I,” and you get the idea.

 - con mí becomes conmigo

 For example, “Come with me” would be “Ven conmigo,” and “He wants to go with you” would be “Él quiere ir contigo.“

 In order to understand this type of pronoun, we need to know what the object of a sentence is.